 For the last 3 years, the Pacific School of Innovation and Inquiry and Limbic Media has had an incredibly strong partnership to develop high school kids into the tech talent that we need in our city, Victoria, BC.

-Limbic Media is an amazing company with some of the most artistic engineers and entrepreneurs around.
+Limbic Media is an amazing company with an incredible team of artistic engineers.
 They provided valuable resources and mentor-ship to our young learners.

 We have done some major projects over these last 3 years.

 Our first project with them was to develop a sensor-ed door bell.
-It worked!
+It worked.
 Kind of.
-It drove the engineers nuts and they took it down.
-But we did it!
+It drove the everyone nuts and they took it down.
+But we did it.